Middle East Currencies Exchange for USD

 1992 1500

 In March 2020 at the start of COVID, Lebanon's Central Bank defaulted on $90 billion of sovereign debt obligations, triggering an informal collapse in the value of the Lebanese pound.
-Despite official assurances that the exchange rate is stable and there is no capital control, citizens' savings in dollars, available in limited amounts during 2019, have been inaccessible since October 17, 2019.
+Citizens' savings in dollars, available in limited amounts during 2019, became inaccessible after October 17, 2019.

 Jordan Dinar JOD to USD